toolsforresearch/TFR-responsive3/README.md

 * do things look ugly?
 * are you missing specific features?

-We do not guaranty anything, but we will sincerely look at issue tickets.
+We do not guarantee anything, but we will sincerely look at issue tickets.

 Feel free to adapt to your needs, just tell us what you improved.